scANVI Overview

 1. PreprocessFilter (CPU-only)

-- Load datasets — Reads GEX (scanpy), ATAC cell-by-bin (snapatac2), and reference (scanpy).
+- Load datasets — Reads GEX (scanpy) and reference (scanpy), plus ATAC cell-by-bin (snapatac2) when present.

 - Patch missing columns — Adds